 To learn more, please see Utah Admin.
-Rule R657-5-22 at wildlife.utah.gov/rules.

-permits at wildlife.utah.gov and at license agent locations and Division offices.
+Rule R657-5-22 at wildlife.utah.gov/rules. beginning July 11 at 8 a.m.
+MDT.
+You can buy permits at wildlife.utah.gov and at license agent locations and Division offices.

-July 12: General-season bull elk permits available
+July 11: General-season bull elk permits available

 General-season bull elk permits may be purchased beginning at 8 a.m.
-MDT on July 12 at wildlife.utah.gov and from license agents and Division offices.
-This year, there will be 700 additional any bull elk permits available to hunters.
+MDT on July 11 at wildlife.utah.gov and from license agents and Division offices.

-July 14: Remaining general-season buck deer permits available (all weapon types)
+July 13: Remaining general-season buck deer permits available (all weapon types)

 Any general-season buck deer permits remaining after the drawing may be purchased beginning at 8 a.m.
-MDT on July 14 at wildlife.utah.gov and from license agents and Division offices.
+MDT on July 13 at wildlife.utah.gov and from license agents and Division offices.

-If you purchase one of the archery permits. you may also use it on any of the extendedseason archery areas after the general season ends, as long as you first complete the Division's Archery Ethics Course, located at wildlife.utah.gov/extendedarchery.
+If you purchase one of the archery permits, you may also use it on any of the extendedseason archery areas after the general season ends, as long as you first complete the Division's Archery Ethics Course, located at wildlife.utah.gov/extendedarchery.

-July 14: Youth archery deer permits available
+July 13: Youth archery deer permits available

 Youth archery deer permits may be purchased beginning at 8 a.m.
-MDT on July 14 at wildlife.utah.gov and from license agents and Division offices.
+MDT on July 13 at wildlife.utah.gov and from license agents and Division offices.

-July 19: Antlerless permits available
+July 18: Antlerless permits available

-Antlerless elk-control permits and any antlerless permits remaining after the antlerless drawing will be available beginning July 19 at 8 a.m.
+Antlerless elk-control permits and any antlerless permits remaining after the antlerless drawing will be available beginning July 18 at 8 a.m.
 MDT.
 You can buy the permits at wildlife.utah.gov and at license agent locations and Division offices.